-The Trust cares for an internationally important series of Scheduled Ancient Monuments and Listed Buildings including 3 entire factories as single listings, and 100 acres of land, including canal and riverbank.
-The Trust undertakes archaeological investigations, and collects, documents, preserves, exhibits and interprets objects (both statically and operationally) within the date range 1650 to the present.
-The Trust’s interpretation programme includes exhibitions, lectures and publications as well as the innovative use of costumed demonstrators, role play and interactive exhibits.
+The Museum cares for an internationally important series of in-situ historic monuments (5 Scheduled Ancient Monuments, 38 Listed Buildings including 3 entire factories as single listings, and 100 acres of land, including canal and riverbank).
+The Trust undertakes archaeological investigations, and collects, documents, preserves, exhibits and interprets objects (both statically and operationally), within the date range 1650 to the present.
+It achieves this through the medium of exhibitions, lectures, meetings, publications and by other interpretative means (including costumed demonstrators, role play, and interactive exhibits).

 Designated Collections include:

-- Decorative arts including Caughley and Coalport porcelain, tiles and architectural ceramics, and Coalbrookdale decorative ironwork
+- Decorative arts (Caughley and Coalport porcelain, tiles and architectural ceramics, and Coalbrookdale decorative metalwork).

 - Broseley Pipeworks and its social history archive and collection relating to clay tobacco pipe manufacture.

 - The Telford Collection of manuscripts, books, prints, drawings, paintings and photographs relating to the life and works of Thomas Telford.